 However, certain of the REIT's subsidiaries are incorporated companies.
 For these companies, the REIT follows the tax liability method for determining income taxes.
 Under this method, deferred income taxes assets and liabilities are determined according to differences between the carrying amounts and tax bases of specific assets and liabilities.
-Deferred tax assets and liabilities are measured based on enacted or substantively enacted tax rates and laws at the date of the condensed consolidated interim financial statements for the years in which these temporary differences are expected to reverse.
-Adjustments to these balances are recognized in the condensed consolidated interim statement of income (loss) and comprehensive income (loss) as they occur.
-It was determined that no current or deferred income tax provisions were required for the periods presented in these condensed consolidated interim financial statements.
+Deferred tax assets and liabilities are measured based on enacted or substantively enacted tax rates and laws at the date of the consolidated financial statements for the years in which these temporary differences are expected to reverse.
+Adjustments to these balances are recognized in the consolidated statement of income and comprehensive income as they occur.
+It was determined that no current or deferred income tax provisions were required for the periods presented in these consolidated financial statements.